Snaacky/thewiki/docs/getting-started/anime.md

 Official - [/r/anime list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams)

 Streaming sites require no setup and are convenient.
 However, they heavily compress video and may have ads.
 Aiming for compatibility, they are also unable to use efficient codecs like x265.
-If data limits are a concern, torrenting x265 mini encodes from nyaa is a better option.
+If data limits are a concern, torrenting x265 mini encodes from Nyaa is a better option.
 Here is a comparison between mini encodes and most popular streaming sites - https://slow.pics/c/pjYaqdnr.

 Official streams have better quality, but are also larger (~1.3GB per episode for 1080p).
 They can be obtained by torrenting from groups like SubsPlease, who rip untouched official streams.